tianleimin/Thesis-EmotionRecognition/Codes/README.md

 # Example codes of unimodal emotion recognition

-For experiments on a single database we perform 10-fold cross validation
+For LSTM experiments on a single database we perform 10-fold cross validation (5-fold for BLSTM with parameter grid search)

 For cross corpora experiments we perform training on one database and testing on another one, as well as training on merged databases